 If Chiang Mai is known for one thing, it’s temples!
 Of the 300 wats scattered throughout the city and the surrounding countryside, it’s tricky picking out the best ones to see.
 Though there’s no doubt that his next one deserves a place on the list!

 The ruins of Wat Chedi Luang are the remains of an ancient temple situated in the heart of Old Chiang Mai.
 Before an earthquake damaged a large portion of the temple in 1545, it was once home to the Emerald Buddha, which now stands in Wat Phra Kaew in Bangkok.
-Following the capture of Chiang Mai from the Burmese a few years later, the temple was left to fall to the ruins that they are today.
+Following the capture of Chiang Mai from the Burmese a few years later, the temple was left to fall to the ruins that you see today.

 Despite its crumbling structure, the temple is still an active place of worship that attract countless monks daily.
 The courtyard also contains a smaller temple which has a shrine dedicated to Chiang Mai’s guardian spirit, Lak Muang.
 The temple stands below an enormous gum tree which, according to tradition, if it should fall, disaster will overtake the city.